aliceboone/random-menu/README.md

 ## Learning Goals

 - Reinforce creating, using, and manipulating strings
+- Reinforce setting and accessing variables
-- Reinforce creating and using arrays
+- Reinforce creating arrays
+- Reinforce accessing element(s) from an array
+- Reinforce modifying an array

 ## Objective